Definitive Guide to Betting on NFL Football

 Over $100 million are spent illegally betting on football each year on offshore sportsbooks.
 A large percentage of these bettors don’t know it’s not legal to use sites such as Bovada & MyBookie.
 Using these offshore books are fraught with risk.
 It’s difficult to deposit, because payment processors are blocking these operations.
 It takes weeks and sometimes months to withdraw money.
 There is no recourse for you legally if they close down shop and take your money.
 In the 1st quarter of 2018, the Supreme Court shot down a 1992 federal law banning sports betting.
 Immediately, online sports betting in New Jersey came online.
 One of the first sportsbooks was DraftKings Sportsbook and soon thereafter FanDuel Sportsbook joined the fun.
 In the same manner that they grew their user base in daily fantasy football, they started advertising heavily.
 The sportsbooks are offering new user promotions via Radio & TV DraftKings Sportsbook promo codes.
 Per Lineups.com, the promotional offers of Sportsbooks can be as high as $1,000 per new user.
-FanDuel is offering a similar match bet promo code as well.
-There are a number of other states in which you can bet on sports, but as of November 27, 2018 only New Jersey & Nevada have live online sports betting apps.
+FanDuel is offering a match bet promo of $500.
+There are a number of other states in which you can bet on sports legally, but as of November 27, 2018 only New Jersey & Nevada have live online sports betting apps.
 According to a recent article by Lineups.com, FanDuel Sportsbook is leading in revenue as of April 2019 in the New Jersey sports betting market.
 The Department of Gaming Enforcement in NJ (DGE puts out a monthly revenue report), you can find online (also referenced at bottom of this article).

 Money Management and Your Bankroll